 How to butterfly a leg of lamb

-These little steps give maximum flavor punch to your stuffed leg of lamb.
-After adding the layers of stuffing over your butterflied lamb, it is time to roll it up.
+These little steps give maximum flavor punch to your meal.
+After adding the layers of stuffing over your butterflied meat, it is time to roll it up.

 Once rolled up, it’s time to tie it up so it will hold its shape.
 Kitchen twine is one of those pantry staples that you should always have on hand.
 Tie your lamb roast up lengthwise and crosswise in multiple areas.